Exemocaro/PI/README.md

 ## Note

 This project uses the browser's built-in audio capabilities and WebSocket for real-time communication.
 Ensure your browser supports these features and that you grant the necessary permissions for microphone access when prompted.
 The visualization features work best in modern browsers with good WebSocket support.
+Samples were taken from the [Sample Focus Website](https://samplefocus.com/).